2025 Performance Program Guidelines

 - Composition competitions (except as part of a larger program of support for composers)

-*Such organizations are not generally eligible but may apply if authorized in advance by the Grants Manager.
+*Such organizations are not generally eligible but may apply if authorized in advance by our Grants Team.
 Educational institutions may not apply for activities involving school-age students, student ensembles, or credit-bearing university-level activities but they may apply for eligible activities that involve professional musicians (including faculty).
 However, the participation of some professional musicians in an ensemble that is primarily a student activity does not make that activity eligible for support.

 Stand-alone recording projects (e.g., a studio album) are not eligible for this program, but may be eligible for the Recording Program.